net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 **Compressing Convolutional Neural Networks in the Frequency Domain**.
 Chen et al., KDD.
 2016 - _Hoang_ {: .notice}
 > This paper employs the DCT transformation and hashing trick to compress a convolutional neural network.
 The content of (Wang, 2016) is quite similar to this paper.
-Note: KDD'16 notification is in August, while NIPS'16 is in December.
+Note: KDD'16 is in August, while NIPS'16 is in December.

 **CNNpack: Packing Convolutional Neural Networks in the Frequency Domain**.
 Yunhe Wang et al., NIPS.
 2016 - _Hoang_ {: .notice}
 > This paper applies the JPEG image compression algorithm to compress the convolutional filters of a deep convolutional neural network.
 The main difference between this paper and other DNN compression paper is that it uses discrete cosine transformation (DCT) as the pruning procedure (instead of threshold).
-The comparison in this paper is particularly bad as many other state-of-the-art algorithm are not mentioned.
+The comparison in this paper is particularly bad as many other state-of-the-art algorithms are not mentioned.
 The author claimed 39x compression rate and 25x speed-up rate while maintaining similar top-1 and top-5 accuracy to the original networks (AlexNet).
 There is no github repository to be found.

 **Learning Structured Sparsity in Deep Neural Networks**.
 Wen et al., NIPS.
 2016 - _Kaushalya_ {: .notice}